EddyVerbruggen/nativescript-speech-recognition/README.md

 ### `startListening`

-On iOS this will trigger two prompts: the first one to allow Apple to analyze the voice input.
+On iOS this will trigger two prompts:

+The first prompt requests to allow Apple to analyze the voice input.
 The user will see a consent screen which you can extend with your own message by adding a fragment like this to `app/App_Resources/iOS/Info.plist`:

 ```xml
 <key>NSSpeechRecognitionUsageDescription</key>
 <string>My custom recognition usage description.
 Overriding the default empty one in the plugin.</string>
 ```

-There's also one for the second popup, which asks access to the microphone:
+The second prompt requests access to the microphone:

 ```xml
 <key>NSMicrophoneUsageDescription</key>